1987 Ming Court Affair: Aftermath

 Realising that PERMAS and PBDS no longer mounted a powerful challenge against Taib, Abdul Rahman decided to dissolve PERMAS in 1991.
 In 1992, PBDS decided to rejoin Sarawak BN and was readmitted into the coalition on 1 June 1994.
 With the inclusion of PBDS into Sarawak BN, opposition forces in Sarawak were virtually eliminated.
 Sarawak BN was able to dominate subsequent elections in 1995 (parliamentary) and 1996 (state) with landslide victories.

 Abdul Rahman celebrated his 80th birthday in Hilton Hotel, Kuching in 2008.
 During the ceremony, he hugged his nephew, Pehin Sri Abdul Taib Mahmud, marking the end of the 20-year-old strained relationship between an uncle and a nephew after the Ming Court Affair.
 He said that he stitched up his relationship with Taib because "blood is thicker than water".

 Keruntum Sdn Bhd, a timber company that was linked to Rahman, filed a suit against Taib, Sarawak Forest Department, and the state government in 1987 for revoking 25-year timber license of the company.
 Keruntum's case was upheld by the High Court of Sarawak and the Malaysian federal court in 1988.
 However, the company's license was revoked for the second time in the same year.
 The company then filed another suit against Taib in 1990 and finally, on 15 March 2017, 27 years after the suit was filed, the Malaysian federal court dismissed the company's appeal as it has not justified the case adequately that Taib was "politically motivated" when cancelling the company's timber license.

+In 2013, two daughters of Abdul Rahman Ya'kub claimed to have the blessings of the chief minister Abdul Taib Mahmud on the sale of 5,000 hectares of plantation lands, as recorded with a hidden camera by Global Witness.
+Taib refuted the allegation, stating the strained relationship between Rahman Ya'kub and him after the Ming Court Affair, thus the cousins cannot be his most trusted agent.
+Taib also mentioned that he never allowed anyone to be his intermediary on the sale of state land and logging license.